adashtra/boris-bikes/README.md

 # Boris Bikes

-Boris Bikes is a challenge meant to emulate the Santander Cycles bike hire service operating in London.
+Boris Bikes is a pair programming challenge meant to emulate the Santander Cycles bike hire service operating in London.
 The challenges help us practice TDD with Rspec.

 ## Challenges